nirgeier/awesome-devops/tools/OpenShift/README.md

 An **ImageStream** does not contain the actual image data, but presents a single virtual view of related images (like specific tags of a Docker image).

-- It watches for updates: If a base image changes in the registry, the ImageStream sees it and can trigger a new build or deployment automatically based on that change (e.g., when a new version of a base image is pushed to Docker Hub).
+- It watches for updates: If a base image changes in the registry, the ImageStream sees it and can trigger a new build or deployment automatically based on that change.

 ### Dynamic Storage